metadata101/dcat-ap/README.md

 ### Schema

 New profile elements need to be added to the [schema XSD](src/main/plugin/dcat-ap/schema/dcat.xsd) using cardinality `0..unbounded`.

+TODO Q: Can we set cardinality `0..1` when we know that it is the case for a profile?

 Cardinality is checked using schematron, XSD define the elements and types (see validation).

 * New elements from available ontologies